 Ace your micro-influencer marketing efforts

 Micro-influencer marketing is changing the game for many ecommerce business owners and small-scale influencers.
-It’s a great way to reach unaware prospects, get them excited about your products, and gradually nudge them down the funnel towards a purchase.
+It’s a great way to reach unaware prospects, get them excited about your products, and gradually nudge them down the funnel toward a purchase.

 Working with micro-influencers can build a more authentic positioning for your brand and win the trust of your audience.
 But micro-influencer marketing can’t produce the desired results if you only put half-baked efforts into it.